 2. How Does Your Employer Know How Much PAYE Your Should Pay?

-Employers knows how much of each deduction to make in the above payslip because there are rules laid out by HMRC attached to each one of them, dictating how much people pay, usually depending on how much they earn.
+Employers know how much of each deduction to make in the above payslip because there are rules laid out by HMRC attached to each one of them, dictating how much people pay, usually depending on how much they earn.

 2.1 Income Tax Deductions